Partially Observable Minimum-Age Scheduling: The Greedy Policy: Numerical and Simulation Results

 For the case of deterministic error probabilities, we follow two rules to set $\{p_n:n=1,2,...,N\}$: 1) the mean of the set of $p_n$ is fixed to $0.5$; 2) all the $p_n$ are equally spaced.
 As such, $p_n=0.5+(n-8)\frac{p^\prime}{N-1}$, $n=1,2,...,N$, where the constant $p^\prime$ is the span of $\{p_n\}$, i.e., $p^\prime = \max p_n - \min p_n$.

-The numerical and simulation results presented in Fig. \ref{fig:S2} yield the following observations: \begin{enumerate} \item With the increase of $p^\prime$, the performance of the random policy deteriorates.
+The numerical and simulation results presented in Fig. \ref{fig:S2} yield the following observations: \begin{enumerate}[ 1)] \item With the increase of $p^\prime$, the performance of the random policy deteriorates.
 This matches our intuition because a larger $p^\prime$ means more dispersed error probabilities, in which case the random sampling policy performs worse. \item The approximation of the relaxed greedy policy to the greedy policy is accurate.
 The two curves coincide with each other. \item With the increase of $p^\prime$, the performance of the greedy policy improves.
 This is because half of the sensing channels get better as $p^\prime$ increases, while the other half gets worse.
 With the greedy policy, AP samples the sensor with the minimum expected AoI in each slot.
-Therefore, the performance of the greedy policy is dominated by the better channels.
-This explains the performance improvement of the greedy policy. \end{enumerate}
+Therefore, the performance of the greedy policy is dominated by the better channels.\footnote{This implies that more sensors yield better performance in monitoring, but can also lead to a low sensor utilization rate since the performance is often dominated by the better channels.
+An interesting topic that is worth further study is the optimal number of sensors that strikes the best tradeoff between the average sampled AoI and the sensor utilization rate.} This explains the performance improvement of the greedy policy. \end{enumerate}

 For the case of random error probabilities, we assume the set of $\{p_n:n=1,2,...,N\}$ is sampled from a uniform distribution or a Gaussian distribution in an i.i.d. manner.
 For each policy, the expected-AoI performance is averaged over a large number of realizations of the distribution.